kevinlin311tw/CDCL-human-part-segmentation/README.md

+## Citing paper
+If you find CDCL useful for your research, please consider citing:

+	@article{lin2020cross,
+	  Title    = {Cross-Domain Complementary Learning Using Pose for Multi-Person Part Segmentation}, Author   = {Lin, Kevin and Wang, Lijuan and Luo, Kun and Chen, Yinpeng and Liu, Zicheng and Sun, Ming-Ting}, Journal  = {IEEE Transactions on Circuits and Systems for Video Technology}, Year     = {2020}
+	}

+	@article{lin2019cross,
+	  Title    = {Cross-Domain Complementary Learning with Synthetic Data for Multi-Person Part Segmentation}, Author   = {Lin, Kevin and Wang, Lijuan and Luo, Kun and Chen, Yinpeng and Liu, Zicheng and Sun, Ming-Ting}, Journal  = {arXiv preprint arXiv:1907.05193},
+	  Year     = {2019}
+	}

 ## Installation instructions
 Our codebase is developed based on Ubuntu 16.04 LTS, CUDA 9.0, CUDNN 7.0, Tensorflow 1.12.0, Keras 2.1.1.